 What is the spiritual fruit of each Glorious Mystery?

-The fruits (virtues) of the Glorious Mysteries, as given by the USCCB, are: The Resurrection — Faith; The Ascension — Hope; The Descent of the Holy Spirit — Wisdom; The Assumption of Mary — Devotion to Mary; The Coronation of Mary — Grace of a Happy Death.
+The fruits (virtues) traditionally associated with the Glorious Mysteries are: The Resurrection — Faith; The Ascension — Christian Hope; The Descent of the Holy Spirit — Gifts of the Holy Spirit; The Assumption of Mary — Desire for Heaven; The Coronation of Mary — Grace of Final Perseverance.

 What is the First Glorious Mystery?